LayerZero V2 OApp Quickstart

 }

-# Deploy to testnet
+# Deploy to any chain - endpoint auto-detected

-forge script script/DeployOApp.s.sol --rpc-url $RPC_URL --broadcast --verify
+forge script script/DeployOApp.s.sol --rpc-url arbitrum --broadcast --account deployer

-forge script script/DeployOApp.s.sol --rpc-url $ETHEREUM_RPC --broadcast --verify
+forge script script/DeployOApp.s.sol --rpc-url base --broadcast --account deployer

-forge script script/DeployOApp.s.sol --rpc-url $POLYGON_RPC --broadcast --verify
+forge script script/DeployOApp.s.sol --rpc-url optimism --broadcast --account deployer

 2. Wire Messaging Libraries and Configurations